 Postgraduate Personal Statements

 - Editing Services

 Platinum Express Editing and Review Service

-Geography & Development Studies Personal Statement
+Geography and Development Studies Personal Statement Example

 One of the reasons why I would like to major in geography and sustainable development is my interest in a wide range of topics.
 I enjoy reading about important global issues like climate change, food shortages and the population explosion, as well as global trends in economics.
 Recently I grew interested in urban geography and town planning, particularly in topics like public spaces and their uses, processes of suburbanization and shifting of the town centres, urban regeneration, slum development and gentrification.